BDhara/personal-dashboard/README.md

 1. Clone the repository: `git clone https://github.com/BDhara/personal-dashboard.git`

+2. Move into directory: `cd personal-dashboard`

-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`

-3. Run the application: `npm run start`
+4. Run the application: `npm run start`

-4. Open the application in your browser: [http://localhost:3000](http://localhost:3000)
+5. Open the application in your browser: [http://localhost:3000](http://localhost:3000)

 ## To run the test